prashantsaini1525/RealTime-Tracker/Readme.md

       4. In the mobile session’s Developer Tools, check the Console for the location coordinates.

       5. If necessary, copy these coordinates and update the desktop Chrome sensors to match.

+    Important Note on Coordinate Accuracy:

+      our script.js logs the coordinates for each device using:

+      ```bash
+      console.log("Client location:", latitude, longitude);

+      ```

 ## Roadmap & Future Enhancements